AnnMarieW/dash-quickstart/tips-tricks-and-code-snippets/README.md

 ### __DataTables__

-- How to: do conditonal formatting.
-Here is [an app] like the one used in the [Conditional Formatting](https://dash.plotly.com/datatable/conditional-formatting) example from the Dash Tutorial

 - How to: [format numbers in a Dash DataTable](https://formattable.pythonanywhere.com/)

     This is a handy tutorial app to see how the d3-format library is used to format numerical data